 Malaysia's tourism industry has also fueled growth of the food service industry.
 Currently it is the second largest foreign exchange earner after manufacturing.
-The number of tourists visiting Malaysia reached 24.7 million in 2011.
-Total tourism revenue generated was \$19 billion.
+The number of tourists visiting Malaysia reached 25 million in 2012.
+Total tourism revenue generated was \$19.2 billion.
 With the current government's effort to promote Malaysia as a medical tourism hub, tourists' arrivals are expected to grow in the coming years.
 Recently, CNN listed Kuala Lumpur as the 4th best shopping destination in the world after New York, London and Tokyo.
+The United Nation World Tourism Organization listed Malaysia as the 10th most visited country.
+It is also the only Muslim nation made it to the World's top 10 in ease of doing business.
 The growth in tourism is expected to fuel the growth of restaurants offering international cuisines such as Middle Eastern and Latin American food.